-The DNP Program is offered through a cohort model in which all students who are admitted in one academic term will proceed together through their coursework with an on-line learning approach with minimum on campus face-to-face interaction.
+The DNP Program is offered through a cohort model in which all students who are admitted in one academic term will proceed together through their coursework with an hybrid learning approach that combines online coursework with a kick-off residency on campus each year.
 The majority of content will be provided as distance learning.

 Throughout the course of study, students will be expected to partake in online asynchronous discussion boards and learning activities, but at times may be required to participate in synchronous learning activities.

 The Post Master’s DNP program is delivered in an attractive hybrid format which is convenient for the working master’s prepared nursing professional.
 The curriculum includes 5-7 hours of coursework per semester and can be completed in 6 semesters.

 Direct face-to-face faculty/student interaction is limited to 3 spearate intensive on-campus activities including an initial orientation, a mid-program project proposal activity and a final project defense.

 Courses are offered via Moodle – the Spalding University online learning platform.
 Faculty members teaching in the DNP program are trained in online teaching strategies designed to engage adult learners.
 This training is conducted by the Spalding University Collaboratory Team and includes syllabus development for online education, use of technology in online course development, methods to increase interaction in online learning, online design and delivery, and assessment methods in online education.